PeterCamilleri/mysh/README.md

 The available help topics are:

         General help on mysh.
 !
-This help on the history command.
+Help on the history command.
+$       Help on mysh variables.
 =       Help on ruby expressions.
 ?
 This help on the help command.
-@       Help on the show command. env     Help on the show env command. gls     Help on gls internal mysh command. help    This help on the help command. history This help on the history command. kbd     Help on mysh keyboard mapping. math    Help on math functions. quick   Help on quick commands.
+@       Help on the show command. env     Help on the show env command. gls     Help on gls internal mysh command. help    This help on the help command. history Help on the history command. kbd     Help on mysh keyboard mapping. math    Help on math functions. quick   Help on quick commands.